-Item 3 Significant estimates and areas of management judgment Our views We held discussions with management responsible for establishing these estimates to understand the key assumptions as well as validate and benchmark these judgments against our own expectations as summarized below: a) For property taxes we corresponded directly with Municipal Property Assessment Corporation (MPAC) to obtain the assessment of properties used in determining property taxation revenue for the year to assist in our validation of management's calculations.
-We also validated the historical arbitration information on the rate of successful appeals to assess the reasonability of the estimates made by management at year-end.
-We compared management's "at-risk" rate used to calculate the provision to the average rate as calculated from the historical arbitration information for the past six years and found them to be comparable. b) For provisions related to accounts receivable, we examined management's analysis and aging of accounts receivables at year-end and have no matters to report. c) For employee benefit obligations, our audit approach involves the reliance on the work of the City's actuaries.
-In accordance with generally accepted auditing standards, we relied on the actuary for their calculation of the employee benefit liabilities and expense for the year.
+Item 1 Significant estimates and areas of management judgment Our views We held discussions with management responsible for establishing these estimates to understand the key assumptions as well as validate and benchmark these judgments against our expectations as summarized below: a) For property taxes we corresponded directly with Municipal Property Assessment Corporation (MPAC) to obtain the assessment of properties used in determining property taxation revenue for the year to assist in our validation of management's calculations.
+We also validated the historical arbitration information on the rate of successful appeals to assess the reasonability of the estimates used by management at year-end.
+We compared management's "at-risk" rate used to calculate the provision to the average rate as calculated from the historical arbitration information for the past six years and found them to be comparable. b) For provisions related to accounts receivable, we examined management's analysis and aging of accounts receivables at year-end and have no matters to report. c) For employee benefit obligations, our audit approach involves the reliance on the work of the City's actuary.
+In accordance with generally accepted auditing standards, we relied on the actuary for its calculations of the employee benefit liabilities and expenses for the year.
 Our audit procedures mainly consist of reviewing the reasonableness of the data and assumptions used by the actuary and do not include a re-performance of the actuarial calculations.
-Accordingly, we performed the following audit procedures when relying on the work of specialists: Tested the participant data provided to the actuary by comparing the data to source documents maintained by the City's payroll department; Tested that the significant actuarial assumptions (i.ediscount rates, medical cost increases, etc.) are within a reasonable range and consistent with the provisions in the City's plans; and Tested that the City is in compliance with the appropriate accounting principles for the calculation, presentation and disclosure of the employee benefit obligations within the consolidated financial statements of the City.
+Accordingly, we performed the following audit procedures when relying on the work of specialists: Tested the participant data provided to the actuary by comparing the data to source documents maintained by the City's payroll department; Assessed the significant actuarial assumptions (i.e. discount rates, medical cost increases, etc.) to determine that they are within a reasonable range and consistent with the provisions in the City's plans; and We have no matters to report as a result of completing these audit procedures. d) For landfill liabilities, our audit approach involved the reliance on the work of the City's external environmental specialist for their calculation of the landfill liability and expense for the year.
+In accordance with generally accepted auditing standards, we relied on the environmental specialist for its calculation of the landfill liability and expense for the year.
+Our audit procedures mainly consist of reviewing the reasonableness of the data and assumptions used by the specialist, including benchmarking the data to prior years and obtaining explanations for significant variances and independent validation of the assumptions used for inflation and discount rates.
 We have no matters to report as a result of completing these audit procedures.